 3. Take the time to sniff out any issues with the property

 Smell for mould, and animal-related odours.
 Knock on walls to see if they sound hollow.
 Open the dryer and the dishwasher � you never know if pests are living in there.
 Does the toilet flush properly?
 Does the heating/air-conditioning work?
 Is the flue functioning above the fireplace?
 Is the water pressure okay?

 Hire the most thorough, licensed home inspector you can find to pinpoint any issues that could potentially end up becoming costly repairs.
 To avoid conflict, make sure your lawyer is not also representing the seller.

 5. Neighborhood Amenities

 When searching for a new home, there are the usual considerations of location, price, and layout.
-Neighborhood amenities is one of the important things you should consider before investing in a property.
-While making the list of amenities, include the proximity to schools, hospitals, banks, shopping centers, restaurants, entertainment facilities and parks.
+Neighborhood amenities are one of the important things you should consider before investing in a property.
+While making the list of amenities, include the proximity to schools, hospitals, banks, shopping centers, restaurants, entertainment facilities, and parks.